 - Ordering and Fulfillment: Customers can place orders for the selected items that are not physically stocked in the store.
 The orders can be fulfilled through various methods, such as direct shipping to the customer's address or in-store pickup.

 - Technology Integration: Retailers integrate technology systems to seamlessly connect the digital catalog with inventory management and fulfillment processes.
 This ensures accurate product availability and facilitates smooth order processing.

 - Enhanced Customer Experience: Endless aisle enhances the customer shopping experience by providing access to a broader selection of products, allowing customers to find desired items even if they are not physically present in-store.

-- Inventory Optimization: By leveraging endless aisle, retailers can optimize inventory management by carrying a smaller physical inventory while still offering a wider product assortment.
-This reduces the risk of stockouts and maximizes sales opportunities.
+- Inventory Optimisation: By leveraging endless aisle, retailers can optimise inventory management by carrying a smaller physical inventory while still offering a wider product assortment.
+This reduces the risk of stockouts and maximises sales opportunities.

 - Sales Boost: Endless aisle expands the sales potential by capturing customer demand for items that may not be stocked in-store.
-It enables retailers to capitalize on additional sales opportunities and increase revenue.
+It enables retailers to capitalise on additional sales opportunities and increase revenue.

 Pros of Endless Aisle

 - Expanded Product Assortment: Endless aisle allows retailers to offer a wider range of products to customers beyond the physical limitations of their stores.
 This expands the product assortment available for purchase, providing customers with more options and increasing the likelihood of finding desired items.
 It enhances customer satisfaction and improves the overall shopping experience.

 - Increased Sales Opportunities: By extending the product offerings through endless aisle, retailers can capture additional sales opportunities that would have otherwise been missed due to limited physical inventory.
 Customers can browse and purchase items that are not stocked in-store, leading to increased sales volume and revenue generation.
 It helps maximise sales potential and boosts profitability.